matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - Spring has two interfaces you can implement for call back events.
 - `InitializingBean.afterPropertiesSet()`
-    - called after properties are set.
+    - Called after properties set.
 - `DisposableBean.destroy()`
     - Called during bean destruction in shutdown.

 ### Life Cycle Annotations

 - Spring has two annotations you can use to hook into the bean life cycle.
-- `@PostConstruct` annotated methods will be called after the bean has been constructed, but before its returned to the requesting object.
+- `@PostConstruct:` Annotated methods will be called after the bean has been constructed, but before its returned to the requesting object.
-- `@PreDestroy` is called just before the bean is destroyed by the container.
+- `@PreDestroy:` Is called just before the bean destroyed by the container.

 ### Bean Post Processors

 - Gives you a means to tap into the Spring context life cycle and interact with beans as they are processed.
 - Implement interface `BeanPostProcessor`:
-    - `postProcessBeforeInitialization` - Called before bean initialization method.
+    - `postProcessBeforeInitialization:` Called before bean initialization method.
-    - `postProcessAfterInitialization` - Called after bean initialization.
+    - `postProcessAfterInitialization:` Called after bean initialization.

 ### `Aware` Interfaces